debops/debops/docs/ansible/roles/apache/defaults-detailed.rst

   Optional, string.
   Alias to ``item.root`` configured using the `Alias directive`_.

+``alias_path``
+  Optional, string.
+  Alternative path which should be aliased.
+If not specified, DocumentRoot will be used as the alias target.

 ``root_directives``
   Optional, string.
   Additional raw Apache directives to apply to ``item.root``.